ekin651/Leaflet-Challenge/README.md

    ![3-Data](Images/3-Data.png)

    The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick a data set to visualize.
-When you click on a data set, for example 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
-You will be using the URL of this JSON to pull in the data for our visualization.
+Click on a data set, 'All Earthquakes from the Past 7 Days',I use the URL of this JSON to pull in the data for our visualization.

    ![4-JSON](Images/4-JSON.png)